Michigan Public Health Admissions Ambassadors

 hhelme@umich.edu

-I'm a junior in the public health bachelor of science program and I was really drawn into public health because it allowed me to peak interests in the field of epidemiology, and potentially work on a global scale.
+I'm a senior in the public health bachelor of science program and I was really drawn into public health because it allowed me to peak interests in the field of maternal and infant health, and potentially work on a global scale.
 I’m involved with a pre-health professional fraternity Delta Epsilon Mu (DEM) and so I have made so many connections with other students in public health, as well as a variety of other health professions.
 DEM has also given me the opportunity to directly participate in professional health related workshops and discussions, and opening up networking and career opportunities through association with professors and career professionals.
 If I’m not at SPH, I’m most likely on a run or cozying up with a new book and the biggest cup of tea I can find!
 I transferred to the U of M for my sophomore year from Michigan State and so I understand the transfer experience and have a soft spot for those external transfer students!
 Feel free to also reach out if you have any questions about the application process or chat about classes and campus life!

 jmodi@umich.edu